Acceptologist/Daily-Journal/README.md

 # Daily-Journal

-Daily Journal is a simple blogging  Node.js website app to add daily posts and store it in DataBase.
+Daily Journal is a blogging  Node.js website app to add daily posts and store it in DataBase.

 ## hosted version